 A dead or non-vital tooth is a tooth that has no access to blood flow.
 A healthy tooth contains pulp tissue in the center of the tooth.
 Pulpal tissue is composed of nerves, blood vessels, lymph tissue, and connective tissue.
-Lymph tissue plays a role in transporting white blood cells and the vascular tissue is responsible in transporting other components of out immune system which keeps the inside of a tooth sterile and healthy.
-A ‘dead pulp’ means no pulp tissue is contained in the tooth and hence there are no immune cells present to keep the tooth free of bacteria.
-Whenever a warm moist environment is present inside a tooth devoid of immune cells, bacteria will often find a way to accumulate resulting in a bacterial infection of a tooth.
+Lymph tissue plays a role in transporting white blood cells, and the vascular tissue is responsible for transporting other components of our immune system, which keeps the inside of a tooth sterile and healthy.
+A dead pulp means no pulp tissue is present in the tooth, and hence there are no immune cells present to keep the tooth free of bacteria.
+Whenever a warm moist environment is inside a tooth devoid of immune cells, bacteria will often find a way to accumulate, resulting in a bacterial infection of a tooth.

-To learn more about dental decay and its treatment please visit us here:
+To learn more about dental decay and its treatment, please visit us here:

-To learn more about root canal procedures at St. Lawrence Dentistry please visit us here:
+To learn more about root canal procedures at St. Lawrence Dentistry, please visit us here:

-To learn more about apicoectomy (root-end) procedures please visit us here:
+To learn more about apicoectomy (root-end) procedures, please visit us here:

-To learn more about tooth extractions please visit us here:
+To learn more about tooth extractions, please visit us here:

-To learn more about the tooth replacement discussed above options please visit us here:
+To learn more about the tooth replacement discussed above options, please visit us here:

 Dead teeth can lead to a dental abscess, which can catch people by surprise by the rate at which they fair up.
 Since having a beautiful set of teeth is an asset to our overall health, taking good of any non-vital teeth is an investment in your well being.
 If you live in the Mississauga/Oakville area and think you may have a dead tooth, please call our office.